Montu (roller coaster): Reception

 Montu has generally been well received.
 Tom Buckingham of the Sarasota Herald-Tribune commended the ride, giving kudos to the park "for designing its monster rides so that wait times put Disney to shame".
 He stated "you'll generally be on the ride and screaming" before riders get a chance to change their mind.
 Sabrina Rojas Weiss of the Lakeland Ledger stated "the way this ride twisted my body upside-down and sideways seriously confused my senses".
 The Los Angeles Times put the ride on their "high rollers" list of new roller coasters for 1996.
 In 2012, Montu was featured on the Travel Channel TV series Insane Coaster Wars in the "Hang 'em High" category.
 Although the ride lost out to Aftershock at Silverwood Theme Park, Theme Park Review's Robb Alvey believed Montu would beat the competition which also included SeaWorld Orlando's Manta and Busch Gardens Williamsburg's Alpengeist.

 In Amusement Today's annual Golden Ticket Awards, Montu has consistently ranked highly.
-Montu is also one of only seven roller coasters to appear in the top 50 for all 15 years.
 It debuted at position 3 in 1998, before rising to position 2 the following year.